JumpyPizza/reading-assistant-literature/project_design.md

 shows the original pdf (one page) at the left side;
 shows the rephrased content of this page at the right side;

+Note function: (implemented later)
+Select some texts, a note box pop out; can write some notes about the selected texts; then, there is a export function, that export the notes and the texts on to notion.
 #### RAG
 TO Be added